-Big Picture Education Australia Governance
+Big Picture Learning Australia Governance

-BPEA was established in 2006.
+BPLA was established in 2006.
 By 2014 there were around 40 schools using the Big Picture learning model based on highly personalised learning supported by parents and connected to the world of work.
 Big Picture promotes intellectual rigour consistent with syllabus requirements.

-In accordance with its constitution, the members of the organisation, Big Picture Education Australia, are those people or corporations who have applied for membership, have met certain conditions and have been approved by the Board.
+In accordance with its constitution, the members of the organisation, Big Picture Learning Australia, are those people or corporations who have applied for membership, have met certain conditions and have been approved by the Board.

 Board of Directors

-BPEA is governed by a board of directors who have responsibility for the organisation’s overall strategic direction and performance.
+BPLA is governed by a board of directors who have responsibility for the organisation’s overall strategic direction and performance.

 In addition to high level educational, administrative and change management experience, the board’s membership also reflects the international perspective of Big Picture’s work, including its links with the USA and its active engagement with school change in New Zealand.